michaelgfalk/dh-downunder-distant-reading/README.md

 **On Linux:** If you run Linux, you probably aren't doing this workshop.

 ### Step 3: Clone (or fork) this repository

-**Note:** *This repository is still under development.
-If you perform this step now, you will need to repeat it closer to the workshop.*

 Once you have install Python, you need to download this repository, so you have all the code and data you need to participate in the workshops.
 To do that, click the 'clone or download' button at the top of this page.
 Make sure to save the folder somewhere that is easy to find.
 On Windows, we would recommend that you save the folder directly in your C:/ drive.
 On Mac, we would recommend that you save it in your root folder, which is the folder named with your username.